How Do UV Lights for HVAC Systems Work?

-When you hear the phrase ultraviolet light, you may think of getting sunburned after a few hours spent relaxing at the pool.
-However, UV light is also something you can use for improving indoor air quality.
-Sunscreen safeguards against UVA and UVB rays, but UVC is the form of light applied in air purification.
-If you suffer from allergies or asthma or would like to reduce the spread of illnesses across your home, a UV light installed in your HVAC system can be the air quality solution you’ve been hoping for!
+When you hear the phrase ultraviolet light, you might think of getting sunburned after a long day at the pool.
+However, UV light is also a tool for increasing indoor air quality.
+Sunscreen defends against UVA and UVB rays, but UVC is the form of light applied in air purification.
+If you suffer from allergies or asthma or would like to limit the dispersal of illnesses across your home, a UV light in the HVAC system can be the air quality solution you’ve been hoping for!

-The germicidal influences of ultraviolet light have been known for more than a century.
-UVC rays were even used to treat tuberculosis.
-Today, germicidal lamps are implemented in hospitals, food processing plants, water treatment plants and air purification equipment.
+The germicidal impacts of ultraviolet light have been understood for more than 100 years.
+UVC rays were even employed to treat tuberculosis.
+These days, germicidal lamps are found in hospitals, food processing centers, water treatment plants and air purification equipment.

-A UV lamp installed into your HVAC system helps the air quality in your home by eliminating microorganisms including bacteria, viruses, mold and more.
-It only takes 10 seconds of contact to deactivate these germs’ DNA, killing them or preventing them from replicating.
+A UV lamp added to your HVAC system improves the air quality in your home by eliminating microorganisms such as bacteria, viruses, mold and more.
+It usually takes 10 seconds of contact to disrupt these germs’ DNA, killing them or blocking them from replicating.

-UV lights also combat volatile organic compounds (VOCs) present in cleaners and repellents alongside airborne bioaerosols like pollen and pet dander.
-Still, UV lights don’t actually 'trap' contaminants, so you still need an air filtration system to remove dust, fibers and other particles from your indoor air.
+UV lights also address volatile organic compounds (VOCs) found in cleaners and repellents as well as airborne bioaerosols like pollen and pet dander.
+That being said, UV lights don’t physically ‘trap’ contaminants, so you still need an air filtration system to extract dust, fibers and other particles from your home’s air supply.

-As long as they are installed like they're supposed to and feature the right wavelength of UV light, germicidal lamps are highly effective at improving indoor air quality.
-One study from Duke University found that UV light eliminated more than 97 percent of drug-resistant bacteria from the air in hospital rooms.
-Another report noted “significantly lower” fungal levels inside a commercial building’s HVAC unit after four months of operating a UV light.
+Assuming they are installed like they’re supposed to and use the right wavelength of UV light, germicidal lamps are very effective at increasing indoor air quality.
+One study completed by Duke University illustrated that UV light eliminated more than 97 percent of drug-resistant bacteria from the air in hospital rooms.
+Another report measured “significantly lower” fungal levels in a commercial business’ HVAC equipment after four months of applying a UV light.

 Benefits of UV Lights

-- Cleaner indoor air: UV light technology disinfects the air 24 hours a day without dispersing chemicals into the environment.
-As opposed to certain air purifiers, ultraviolet lamps don’t generate ozone, a known lung irritant that can be toxic to those with asthma, allergies or frequent lung diseases.
+- Cleaner indoor air: UV light technology sanitizes the air around the clock without adding chemicals into the environment.
+Compared to some air purifiers, ultraviolet lamps don’t produce ozone, a known lung irritant that is hazardous to those with asthma, allergies or frequent lung illnesses.

-- Decreased risk of getting sick: Alongside good personal hygiene, germ-killing UV lamps can lower the risk of getting viral and bacterial infections.
+- Lower chance of getting sick: When combined with good personal hygiene, germ-killing UV lights can reduce the risk of contracting viral and bacterial infections.

-- A layer of protection for your HVAC system: Mold, fungi and bacteria can clog up your heating and cooling equipment.
-Keep the system operating reliably and efficiently with a quality UV light.
+- Protection for your HVAC system: Mold, fungi and bacteria can gunk up your heating and cooling equipment.
+Keep the system working smoothly and efficiently with a quality UV light.

-- Smaller HVAC maintenance and repair needs: With an inherently cleaner central HVAC system, you enjoy more manageable maintenance requirements and fewer emergency repairs.
-These savings can help recoup the cost of utilizing a UV light and replacing the bulb.
+- Reduced HVAC maintenance and repair needs: With an inherently cleaner central HVAC system, you enjoy simpler maintenance requirements and fewer emergency repairs.
+These savings can help recoup the cost of using a UV light and replacing the bulb.

 Where Do UV Lights Get Installed?

-If you choose an air-sanitizing UV light, your installer will position it in your ductwork near the HVAC system.
-There, the lamp sanitizes the air before it circulates through your home.
+If you choose an air-sanitizing UV light, your installation technician should position it in your ductwork near the HVAC system.
+There, the lamp helps clean the air before it spreads throughout your home.

-If you choose a coil-sanitizing UV light, it will sit close to the AC evaporator coil.
-There, it deactivates mold and bacteria that accumulate on the damp coil, keeping your system clean and operating smoothly.
+If you would rather have a coil-sanitizing UV light, it should sit near the AC evaporator coil.
+There, it affects mold and bacteria that collect on the damp coil, keeping your system clean and operating smoothly.

 Are UV Lights Safe?

-The sun continually emits invisible UV radiation.
-As you already know, UVA and UVB rays can burn your skin, so it’s essential to use an effective sunscreen when enjoying time outside.
-The sun also emits UVC rays, the most harming variant of solar radiation capable of killing microorganisms and irritating other living tissue, such as the skin and eyes.
+The sun continuously releases invisible UV radiation.
+As you probably know, UVA and UVB rays can burn your skin, so it’s crucial to use a high SPF sunscreen when hanging out outdoors.
+The sun also gives off UVC rays, the most damaging type of solar radiation capable of killing microorganisms and irritating other living tissue, like the skin and eyes.

-Thankfully, the atmosphere filters out these rays completely, so they don’t get through to the earth’s surface.
+Fortunately, the atmosphere filters out these rays entirely, so they don’t reach the earth’s surface.

-Understanding that UVC rays are hazardous, why should you feel okay with installing a UVC light in your HVAC system?
-It’s simple—the light is restricted to your ductwork where you never come in contact with it, so it presents no risk to you and your family.
-When the time comes to clean the lamp or swap out the bulb, your HVAC technician will turn off the system briefly to avoid being exposed to the damaging light.
+With the knowledge that UVC rays are harmful, why should you feel okay with installing a UVC light in your HVAC system?
+It’s simple—the light is confined to the ductwork where you never come in contact with it, so it poses no risk to you and your family.
+When the time comes to maintain the lamp or change the bulb, your HVAC technician will shut down the system for a short time to avoid being exposed to the damaging light.

 How Long Do UV Lights Last?

-UV lights run continuously and typically last nine to 14 months.
-Routine HVAC maintenance (once in the spring for your air conditioner and again in the fall for your furnace) is the best possible time to have these bulbs looked at and replaced when necessary.
+UV lights are used constantly and typically last nine to 14 months.
+Yearly HVAC maintenance (once in the spring for your air conditioner and again in the fall for your furnace) is the best possible time to have these bulbs looked at and changed out when necessary.

 Schedule UV Light Installation

-Bryant Heating & Cooling Service Experts offers a range of air quality solutions, including UV lights for HVAC systems.
-We would be happy to assess your home and your family’s needs to advise the products that are best for you.
-Rest easy knowing that all work we perform is backed by a one-year 100% satisfaction guarantee.
+Bryant Heating & Cooling Service Experts offers a number of air quality solutions, including UV lights for HVAC systems.
+We would be delighted to evaluate your home and your family’s needs to advise the solutions that are best for you.
+Rest assured that all work we produce is backed by a one-year 100% satisfaction guarantee.
 Reach out to your local Bryant Heating & Cooling Service Experts office to schedule UV light installation or request a free home health consultation today.